roman-yagodin/Prometeus.LanguageSpec/README.md

 **Note:** For last two points you can use GEdit to save test file with desired line endings and encoding - just specify them in Save-As dialog.

-# TODO
+# TO-DO

-* Add README in russian
+- [ ] Add README in russian
-* Create Windows installer using NSIS
+- [x] Create Windows installer using NSIS
-* More clear HTML/XML support
+- [ ] More clear HTML/XML support
-* Structurize contexts in the specification
+- [ ] Structurize contexts in the specification